John Beresford (footballer)

 As a player, he was a left back who notably played in the Premier League with Newcastle United and Southampton.
-His time at St James' Park saw him win the Football League First Division title in 1992, as well as finishing runners-up in two Premier League seasons, as well as appearing in the 1998 FA Cup final.
-Initially coming through the Manchester City academy. he also spent time in the Football League with Barnsley, Portsmouth and Birmingham City, in Donegal, Republic of Ireland with Finn Harps, and with non-league sides Ossett Town, Alfreton Town and Halifax Town.
-He was capped twice at England B team level.
+His time at St James' Park saw him win the Football League First Division title in 1993, finishing runners-up in two Premier League seasons, as well as appearing in the 1998 FA Cup final.
+Initially coming through the Manchester City academy, he also spent time in the Football League with Barnsley, Portsmouth and Birmingham City, in Donegal, Ireland with Finn Harps, and with non-league sides Ossett Town, Alfreton Town and Halifax Town.
+He was a regular for England at youth levels and was capped twice for England B.

 Since retiring, he has largely worked as a pundit for ESPN.
-In 2017 he was awarded an MBE for his support for the "Show Racism the Red Card" campaign.
+In 2017, he was awarded an MBE for his support for the "Show Racism the Red Card" campaign.